bisht-prachi/albedoIrradiance/README.md

 ## Overview
-albedoIrradiance.py script calculates the irradiance due to earthshine/albedo on a LEO spacecraft at a given time and (latitude, longitude, altitude) using CERES (Clouds and the Earth’s Radiant Energy System) Data Products
+albedoIrradiance.py script calculates the irradiance due to earthshine/albedo on a LEO spacecraft at a given time and (latitude, longitude, altitude) using CERES (Clouds and the Earth’s Radiant Energy System) Data Products:
 EBAF (for top-of-atmosphere, TOA incoming solar flux) and SYN1Deg (for top-of-atmosphere, TOA albedo).

 Use case: quantify the earthshine irradiance on photovoltaics like solar panels/sun sensors aboard a LEO spacecraft